cruseakshay/Notes/aws-developer/course_1/QuestionAnsPractice.md

   Although there are six database engines to choose from, a single database instance can run only one database engine.
 If you want to     run more than one database engine, you will need a separate database instance for each engine.

+- You have a publicly available file called filename stored in an S3 bucket named bucketname.
+Which of the following addresses will       successfully retrieve the file using a web browser?

+  HTTP (web) requests must address the s3.amazon.aws.com domain along with the bucket and filenames.                                       https://s3.amazonaws.com/bucketname/filename

+- If a MariaDB database running in RDS needs to write 200 MB of data every second, how many IOPS should you provision using io1 storage   to sustain this performance?

+  MariaDB has a page size of 16 KB.
+To write 200 MB (204,800 KB) of data every second, it would need 12,800 IOPS.
+Oracle, PostgreSQL, or Microsoft SQL Server, which all use an 8 KB page size, would need 25,600 IOPS to achieve the same throughput.